davidreneuw/LRT-Monitoring/README.md

 # Background

 By using the package `npTDMS` (an addition to numpy package) we can read the `.tdms` file type.
 The values can be reached refering to a specific node on the tree.
-A tdms file is broken up into different types of objects;the root object, the group object, and the channel object.
+A tdms file is broken up into different types of objects; the root object, the group object, and the channel object.

 The root object records background info such as file name, title, and author.
 The group and channel objects are related.
-The group object defines the type ofdata you want to look at (in our case all of the data is either 'v32Hz' or 'v100Hz' group).The channel refers to which record device you wish to look under.
+The group object defines the type ofdata you want to look at (in our case all of the data is either 'v32Hz' or 'v100Hz' group).
+The channel refers to which record device you wish to look under.

 For example:
-Suppose you had a device that recorded 100Hz and 32Hz with 2 channels.Then you would be able to look up data under
+Suppose you had a device that recorded 100Hz and 32Hz with 2 channels.
+Then you would be able to look up data under

 <'100Hz', 'channel 1'>